-Services included Service code Fee
+| Services included | Service code | Fee |

 Note: Payment for reports is included in the fee for speech-language pathology services.
 Therefore, a separate report fee should not be submitted to the WSIB.
 Additionally, visit and payment is not time based.
 However, a visit is generally one hour in duration.

-Services included Service code Fee
+| Services included | Service code | Fee |

-Telephone consultation with treating health professional
+| Telephone consultation with treating health professional | N/A | $45.00 |

 Additional notes:

-• Request for the completion of the form must be initiated by either the worker or employer.
-Do not include clinical/diagnostic information on the form.
+- Request for the completion of the form must be initiated by either the person with a work-related injury or illness

-Telephone consultation with treating health professional
+A telephone consultation with the treating health professional must be:

-• Paid at a flat rate fee regardless of the duration of discussion.
+- paid at a flat rate fee regardless of the duration of discussion

 Overview of speech-language pathology services